Moving to India

 We asked people in India if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "I asked if our neighbor's daughter would want to babysit some evenings to earn some money (thinking she's right across the hall--her parents home in case of emergency etc).
 She was keen, but her mother was horrified and said her daughter was too lazy to do that!
 When I told my friend, she laughed and said child minding at is a very low level job and I probably insulted them.
-I apologized and made cookies the next day," remarked one expat who made the move to Mumbai.
+I apologized and made cookies the next day," explained one expat living in Mumbai, India.

 Why do people move to India?